A Caveat and Affiliates

 Ensure to apply a tiny layer of neem oil on the stems and soil to protect against any creatures.

-If your plants are displaying signs of yellowing, browning, drooping, this might be due to water, sunshine, or nutritional imbalance, and the neem oil may not help.
+If your plants are displaying signs of yellowing, browning, or drooping, this might be due to water, sunshine, or nutritional imbalance, and the neem oil may not help.
 These environmental issues need to be resolved separately.
 You may, however, use need oil while correcting these issues, too.

 Some Interesting Facts about Neem oil as an Insecticide